2026 South Australian state election

 South Australia has compulsory voting, with full-preference instant-runoff voting for single-member electorates in the lower house, and optional preference single transferable voting in the proportionally represented upper house.
-The election will be conducted by the Electoral Commission of South Australia (ECSA), an independent body answerable to Parliament, and will be held on the same day as the South Australian First Nations Voice election.
+The election was conducted by the Electoral Commission of South Australia (ECSA), an independent body answerable to Parliament, and was held on the same day as the South Australian First Nations Voice election.